Developing the next generation of local government leaders

-The COVID-19 pandemic has shown the vital work of council officers, managers and the value of local leadership.
-Now more than ever, it is vital that we develop our talented workforce to ensure our organisations are equipped to meet the challenges we face today, and are flexible and resilient enough to navigate what the future may bring.
+There has never been a more important time for local government to develop the future leaders of our sector.
+As we support our communities to recover and rebuild from the COVID-19 pandemic, it is vital that we build capacity by recruiting the next generation of senior managers, directors and chief executives.
+Now more than ever, we must develop our talented workforce to ensure our organisations are equipped to meet the challenges we face today, and are flexible and resilient enough to navigate what the future may bring.

-Identifying and nurturing the next generation of local government leaders will be essential to the effective functioning of local government, as we serve our communities and support the nation."
+Identifying and nurturing the next generation of local government leaders will be essential to build capacity in our sector, and to meet the demands of the future.

-Our national graduate development programme for local government (NGDP) has been developing new talent for over 20 years.
-The programme has been set up to provide local government with the high-calibre managers and leaders that communities need and attracts top graduates who are driven, passionate and committed to improving public services.
+The national graduate development programme for local government (NGDP) has been developing new talent for over 20 years.
+The programme attracts top graduates who are driven, passionate and committed to improving public services, and provides local government with the high-calibre managers and leaders that communities need.

 The NGDP is highly regarded by councils, graduates and the wider sector, consistently ranked in The Times Top 100 Graduate Employers and shortlisted in 2021 for the Institute of Student Employers (ISE) ‘Best Overall Graduate Scheme’.
-It offers the chance to recruit the brightest and best graduates to your organisation, whilst relieving your organisation of much of the time, effort and cost that a national scale recruitment entails.
+It offers the chance to recruit the brightest and best graduates, whilst relieving your organisation of much of the time, effort and cost that a national scale recruitment entails.

-With councils demonstrating what an empowered local government can achieve more than ever before, we have enhanced our reputation amongst our communities and made working for a council an even more attractive career prospect.
-Our specially designed multi-stage recruitment has been tailored to find those passionate about a career in local government.
-We can help you bring on board talented graduates with real leadership potential, a desire to make a difference, and the capacity to deliver change
+Our bespoke multi-stage recruitment has been tailored to find those passionate about a career in local government.
+We can help you recruit talented graduates with real leadership potential, a desire to make a difference, and the capacity to deliver change and transformation.

 Mark Lloyd, Chief Executive, Local Government Association